TobiOlajumoke/Poshem_AzureDevOps_Project/README.md

 ## Task 3 Integrate SonarCloud into your Azure Devops and integrate it into the pull request process

-- We go to the makerte and install the sonar cloud extention
+- We go to the market place and install the sonar cloud extention